guitarvydas/guitarvydas.github.io/_posts/2021-05-23-Structured Programming Takeaways.md

 # Package Managers

-Packaging, package managers, are attempts for providing nesting for symbols.
+Packaging, package managers, are attempts at providing nesting for symbols.

 The fact that there is more than one kind of package manager implies that the concept has not been normalized, yet.